Katy Mills: Background (1997-1999)

 Following all of the negotiations that happened during construction of the mall, it was time for the design.
 Photos during the indoor construction phase can be seen here.
 These photos were taken by Creative Artisans Group, and were hosted on Flickr.
 Creative Artisans Group was responsible for painting the designs in the mall.
 RTKL, Greg Rose Design, and the American Institute of Steel Construction helped with the structures, JK Design Group helped with the lighting, and Texas Bomanite helped with the crystal flooring.
-Around the time of indoor construction, Concord Mills was opening in Concord, North Carolina, in September of 1999.
+Around the time of indoor construction, Concord Mills was opening in Concord, North Carolina, in September 1999.

-Construction completed in October of 1999 and the mall was ready to open.
+Construction completed in October 1999 and the mall was ready to open.
 The Mills promoted the mall by releasing various print ads in newspapers, as well as two television commercials, but only one has been found.
 It shows a father putting grease on a wild pig and the family gets ready to play with it.
 That is until the pig runs wild and starts making a mess, breaking things around the house, causing the family to go on a wild pig chase.
 The advertising motto for the mall was “Shop Together, Eat Together, Play Together.”
 This motto was to signify people that Katy Mills is a place for shopping, dining, and entertainment.
-Some say it’s a combination of shopping and entertainment, or, as it’s commonly referred to as “shoppertainment.”
+Some say it's a combination of shopping and entertainment, or, as it's commonly referred to as “shoppertainment.”